 UT High School courses and Credit by Exams are open enrollment for all types of learners.
-Our students include individuals taking one course or exam while enrolled in school elsewhere, as well as, students who enroll full-time in the UT High School Online Diploma Program.
-We offer accredited online courses and exams in over 60 subject areas.
+Our students include individuals taking one course or exam while enrolled in school elsewhere, as well as, students who enroll full-time in the UT High School Online Diploma Programs.
+We offer online courses and exams in over 60 subject areas.
 Core courses are NCAA approved.
 Advanced Placement® (AP®) courses are audited and approved by The College Board.
+The University of Texas at Austin High School was approved by the Texas Education Agency in 1999 and is a Texas public school classified as a special purpose district.

 Online High School Diploma Program